Uzair-90/HSPSQL/uzair/PostgresHS/AWS_Sharding.md

 (6 rows)

 ```
-You will experience a good speed.
+You will experience a good execution speed.

-One last things that I would like to mention if you want to check the that your worker nodes are working successfully or not run the following query and check for the resuts.
+One last thing that I would like to mention if you want to check that your worker nodes are working successfully or not run the following query and check for the resuts.

 ```sql
 postgres=# SELECT * FROM citus_get_active_worker_nodes();